ShweetsStuff/anm2ed/README.md

 ## Dependencies
 Download these from your package manager:
 - SDL3
-- GLEW

 Note, to render animations, you'll need to download [FFmpeg](https://ffmpeg.org/download.html) and specify its install path in the program.

-This program runs using OpenGL 3.3, so have that.

 ## Build